 Caprese Tomato Tower Salad

 This side salad might be simple, but there really is nothing better than tomatoes, creamy mozzarella, and fresh basil combining forces for a side dish that truly tastes like you're on an Italian vacation.
 Find yourself with leftover tomatoes after making this side?

 Get our recipe for a Caprese Tomato Tower Salad.

 Roasted carrots are another staple side dish that easily makes for a great addition to any meal.
-Think steak, chicken, or seafood—roasted carrots not only add a pop of color to your plate, but also plenty of delicious flavors.
+Think steak, chicken, or seafood—roasted carrots not only add a pop of color to your plate, but they also add plenty of delicious flavors.